Free Consultation

 What Does the Division Consider Workers’ Compensation Fraud?

 Workers’ compensation fraud can be intentional or accidental.
 Filing for workers’ comp benefits while you are getting income from a different source (without reporting it) is workers’ compensation fraud.
 In some cases, an employee may unintentionally commit fraud through ignorance of the law.
 You cannot, for example, file for unemployment benefits while receiving workers’ compensation checks.
-Stay on the right side of the law by employing the help of a Denver attorney before taking a second job or filing for benefits.
+Stay on the right side of the law by employing the help of a Denver injury lawyer before taking a second job or filing for benefits.